RobbeHeirman/GildedRose-Conundra/PLAN.md

 ## Step7: Now we can do something cool with runtime behaviour right
 In this step i will showcase an example of what we can do now we decoupled the update logic from our driver class.
+We created a builder as example to showcase we can now pass in anything adhering to our interface.
+Making it possible to switch out the update logic of the items.

+## Step8: Covering some lose ends
+the following things still bother me
+- We select our strategies in ever iteration.
+While those can actually be selected once
+- Our logic has been split out but all our tests still test the Gilded Rose.
+They should be moved to there own units.
+- The pre-conditions of the item is tightly coupled with the GildedRose and should be moved
+- Don't forget to implement the new request :P